dektronics/printalyzer-uvdensitometer/docs/assembly.md

 * Place the Main Board Assembly into the housing
 * Place the Sensor Board Cover on top of the Main Board Assembly.
 * Secure with screws the board with screws
+  * 6mm long screws go on the side with the sensor head
+  * 5mm long screws go on the side with the connectors

 ## Main Cover